 The Future of Work and the Gig Economy

 According to OECD data from 2015, one in seven workers in the UK, and just over one in ten workers in Japan are self-employed.
-While most are finding greater autonomy, meaning and satisfaction from their work, many others are experiencing debilitating insecurity and depend on badly paid, poor quality jobs.
-Overwork and underemployment are both causing a huge loss of creative potential for society.
+Many are finding greater autonomy, meaning and satisfaction from their work, and being their own boss.
+Many others are experiencing debilitating insecurity, depending on badly paid, poor quality "contract" jobs in the "gig economy".
+As a result, overwork and underemployment are causing a huge loss of creative energy and potential for the development of society and business.

 In July 2017 the UK Government launched the Taylor Review of Modern Working Practices at the RSA (Royal Society of Arts, Manufactures and Commerce).
 Commissioned by Prime Minister Theresa May, the RSA’s Chief Executive, Matthew Taylor, reported on ways to improve modern employment, partly drawing on research the RSA has undertaken on self-employment, the gig economy and entrepreneurship.